AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/audit-metrics-sql.md

 ### Still stumped?

-If you find a discrepancy after auditing your data, look at the [Contacting Support: Data Discrepancies](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-data-discrepancies.html?lang=en) support article for more information on what to do next.
+If you find a discrepancy after auditing your data, look at the [Contacting Support: Data Discrepancies](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-data-discrepancies.html?lang=en) support topic for more information on what to do next.